 Early pregnancy losses are common amongst healthy women.
-Current guidelines do not support the routine screening of women with pregnancy loss for inherited thrombophilias.
-Moreover, there are recommendations against instituting thromboprophylaxis in women with inherited thrombophilias wishing to achieve a successful term pregnancy.
+Current guidelines do not support the routine screening of women with early or recurrent pregnancy loss for inherited thrombophilias.
+Moreover, there are recommendations against instituting thromboprophylaxis (LMWH) in women with inherited thrombophilias wishing to achieve a successful term pregnancy.
 By performing testing for inherited thrombophilias, patients may be unnecessarily exposed to the harms of thromboprophylaxis, inappropriately labeled with a disease-state, and may unnecessarily modify future plans for travel, pregnancy or surgery based on detection of an “asymptomatic” thrombophilia.
-Further, patients with negative testing may receive false reassurance.
+Lastly, patients with negative testing may receive false reassurance.

 Sources: